yisraelgrimes/fresh/README.md

 - v1.0.5
 	- Added ability to import markdown files directly into pug and compile to html.
 Added .md files to `gulp watch` that compiles pug on save.
   - Added option to turn linting on/off for Javascript files.
+  - Cleaned up `gulp sass` stream to perform better.
+- v1.0.6 (Work in Progress)
+  - Will be adding download commands for common dev files like `.gitignore`.
+  - Will be added github pages automation

 ## Meta